 The most remembered of these dancing couples in Chicago history was Mike Ritof and Edith Bourdreaux.
 They danced at the Merry Garden Ballroom for over seven months in the spring of 1931.
 Ritof and Bourdreaux set the world’s record for the longest continuous dance.

 How is that possible to do, you might ask?
 Here’s a montage of clips from Chicago dance marathons around that time.
 It shows the regiment of breaks andcouples eating meals as they danced.
 You’ll also see some of the disqualifications, like not having your feet on the floor or, that’s right, collapsing onto it.

 Scandal taints the dance marathon scene at every angle.
 Remember, social dancing is only starting to be acceptable at this time.
 For many, dancing on display was an indecent act in and of itself.
 The tight embraces shared by sleepy couples only raised ire higher.

-Professional dancers were often found posing as amateurs in competitions.
+Professional dancers often posed as amateurs in competitions.
 Then when they won, sometimes even the promoters were accused of rigging prizes.
 These scandals detracts from the allure of the dance marathon.
 They eventually lose their popularity.

 Dance Marathons in Chicago Today

 Nowadays, dance marathons are shorter, more respectable fundraisers.
 While many things have gotten more extreme in the current day, dance marathons are a little more subdued compared to those of the 1920s.
 Lurie Children’s Hospital, for example, has a fundraising party called “Chicago Dance Marathon” on February 25.
 But it’s just an eight-hour dance party, not months long!
 In 2002, the University of Chicago started throwing dance marathons for charity.
 It originally was 18 hours long, and then got trimmed to 12 hours.
 It hasn’t happened in the last few years though.